temperlang/temperlang-blog/posts/stretching.md

 community becomes less divided despite working on different stacks.
 Data scientists use Python, the web platform uses JavaScript, mobile app and backend people each use their own preferred languages (and legacy systems … ugh).
-But that doesn't need to fragment the software community.
+But our different stacks shouldn't divide us.

 *Temper* is a programming language designed for one thing: translating well to the others.
 It fills this gap in our collective toolbox; it